venomousboxer/watermarking-application/README.md

 ### Min API level 15 : Android 4.0.3 (IceCreamSandwitch)

-This is an android application that **clicks and watermarks** an image.
+This is an android application that **clicks, watermarks and saves** an image.
-User can click or uploadan image and watermark it.
-Functionality like reset image to orignal, set watermarking text, save editted image, change attributes like :
+User can click or upload an image and watermark it.
+Functionality like reset image to orignal, set watermarking text, save edited image, change attributes like :

 * color
 * transparency